What is Vegan Leather?

 Plant-Based Leather: Plant-based vegan leather utilises sustainable materials derived from plants, reducing the reliance on fossil fuels.
 Some examples of plant-based vegan leather include:

-- Piñatex: Derived from pineapple leaves, Piñatex offers a leather-like texture and is used in bags, shoes, and accessories.
-Piñatex is created by felting the long cellulose fibres from pineapple leaves to create a non-woven substrate.
-It is composed of a mixture of these pineapple fibres, PLA (Polylactic acid), and petroleum-based resins.
-As with all the other bio-based materials Piñatex is not biodegradable, but it is made without any of the toxic chemicals and heavy metals used in animal leather production.
+3. Piñatex: Piñatex is derived from pineapple leaves, offers a leather-like texture and is commonly used in bags, shoes, and accessories.
+It is created by felting the long cellulose fibres from pineapple leaves to form a non-woven substrate.
+Piñatex is composed of a blend of these pineapple fibres, PLA (Polylactic Acid), and petroleum-based resins.
+While the plant-based component is biodegradable, the added resins mean that Piñatex is not fully biodegradable.
+However, it remains a more sustainable alternative to traditional leather, as it utilises agricultural waste and avoids the toxic chemicals and heavy metals used in animal leather production.

 Environmental Impact of Vegan Leather